DEV-YJY/Project-manager/README.md

 The next generation task manager

-To practice some new techs
+To practice some new techs:

 - TypeScript
 - GraphQL + Apollo